sankaire/sankaire/README.md

 👯 I’m looking foward to collaborate and contribute on open source projects

-🥅 2021 Goals : Be proficient in React
+🥅 2021 Goals : Be proficient in GO

 ⚡ Fun fact : I like Walking